A Coaching Power Tool Created by Naela Omar

-- Make time your companion and assistant.
+- Make time for your companion and assistant.
 Don’t send negative energy about that concept so it turns negative to you.
 Make time a factor that assists you and walks by your side wherever you go.
 Accelerates when you need acceleration, slows down when you need to slow down.

 - Send the energy of positive feelings to the past.
 Forgive it with all its details.
 Take enough time to do that.
 Do that with all your kind self.
 Forgive everyone in your past.
 Send the energy of positive feelings to your future.
 Inflate it with hope, success, and happiness.
 Live those feelings now.
 Don’t wait for those feelings to come in the future, create them and live them now.

 The concept of time is what puts us in a waiting state.
 We are always anxious to have something, having expectations, worrying about the time passing.
-And some of the times we lose the faith of having what we wish if it takes longer than the time we expected.
+And some of the times we lose the faith in having what we wish if it takes longer than the time we expected.

 To know where it is coming from exactly, we need to ask the client some questions like;

 - How far do you accept yourself right now?

 - How far do you accept your current situation?